-By controlling your breath, you can to influence the flow of Prana through your body.
+By controlling your breath, you can influence the flow of Prana through your body.
 There are two main ways you can get Prana into your body, through food and breathing.
-Every time you breath Prana energy flows into your body through 72000 channels of energy called Nadis.
+Every time you breathe, Prana energy flows into your body through 72000 channels of energy called Nadis.

 In this sense, Prana can be activated and regulated to go beyond your conventional boundaries or limitations and attain a higher state of vibratory energy and awareness.

 The Pranayama breathing techniques consists of breathing using one nostril at a time, or both nostrils.
-The Pranayama breathing techniques vary on the length of time it takes for the inhalation, exhalation or retention of breath.
+The Pranayama breathing techniques vary on the length of time it takes for inhalation, exhalation, and breath retention.